 - Electric space heating and cooling -- Purchase energy-efficient electric systems and operate them efficiently.
 Incorporate passive solar design concepts into your home, which include using energy-efficient windows.
 Properly insulate and air seal your home.
 Select an energy-efficient heating system that doesn't use electricity.

-- Electric water heating -- Purchase an energy-efficient electric water heater and operate it efficiently.
-Or select an energy-efficient water heater that doesn't use electricity.
+- Electric water heating -- Purchase an Energy Star heat pump water heater and operate it efficiently.

-To improve the overall energy efficiency of your home, see home energy audits.
+To improve the overall energy efficiency of your home, see the Energy Saver home energy assessment page.

 Time-Based Electricity Rates

 Smart meters and home energy management systems allow customers to program how and when their home uses energy.
-Such programs might charge you the actual cost of power at any one time, ranging from high prices during times of peak demand to low prices during off-peak hours.
-If you are able to shift your power use to off-peak times -- such as running your dishwasher late in the evening -- these programs can save you money while helping your utility.
+If you are able to shift your power use to off-peak times -- such as running your dishwasher late in the evening -- these programs can save you money.